Brünnlitz labor camp: Command and control

-The Brünnlitz labor camp was administratively a sub-camp of the Gross-Rosen concentration camp system.
+The Brünnlitz labour camp was administratively a sub-camp of the Gross-Rosen concentration camp system.
 The camp was assigned an SS garrison consisting of about one hundred SS guards and female staff.
 The commander of the camp was SS-Obersturmführer Josef Leipold.
 From the very beginning, Schindler told the SS his factory would not operate as a typical camp, forbade guards to punish or harass the camp inmates, and barred any SS member from entering the operational part of the factory.

 History

+The factory in Brünnlitz was established in the 1850s by the Löw-Beer family to produce high-quality textiles.
+The original factory was settled in the building of a former paper-making factory and was subsequently expanded into several newly constructed buildings.
+Under the terms of the 1938 Munich Agreement, the town was in the territory ceded to Nazi Germany; the Löw-Beer family fled to Britain, except for Alfred Löw-Beer who tried to oversee the family property.
+Alfred was arrested in March 1939 and murdered one month later.
+The factory was seized and taken over by the German textile company Brüder Hoffmann.
+After the wartime shortage caused a dampening of textile production, portions of the factory buildings were leased in 1944 to companies involved in armaments manufacturing.

 Prior to the fall of 1944, Oskar Schindler had owned an enamelware factory in Kraków and employed over 1,000 Jewish prisoners.
-When he learned that the nearby Kraków-Płaszów concentration camp was to be shut down and all its inmates (including his workers) sent to Auschwitz-Birkenau for extermination, he decided to set up the Brünnlitz labor camp.
-A large segment of Schindler's labor force consisted of unskilled workers or people who were too sick or weak to work, whom he had been protecting under the guise of essential labor, and he knew they would be killed soon after reaching Auschwitz.
-Using much of the money he had earned from his enamelware business, Schindler bribed SS and Nazi officials in order to gain permission to move his labor force to the Protectorate of Bohemia and Moravia and set up a munitions factory there.
-In addition, he had to pay the costs of converting a disused textile mill to munitions production, equipping it as a camp, and shipping his supplies and machinery there.
+When he learned that the nearby Kraków-Płaszów concentration camp was to be shut down and all its inmates (including his workers) sent to Auschwitz-Birkenau for extermination, he decided to set up the Brünnlitz labour camp.
+A large segment of Schindler's labour force consisted of unskilled workers or people who were too sick or weak to work, whom he had been protecting under the guise of essential labour, and he knew they would be killed soon after reaching Auschwitz.
+Using much of the money he had earned from his enamelware business, Schindler bribed SS and Nazi officials in order to gain permission to move his labour force to the Sudetengau and set up a munitions factory.
+In addition, he had to pay the costs of converting the disused Löw-Beer textile mill to munitions production, equipping it as a camp, and shipping his supplies and machinery there.